rc0r/afl-utils/README.md

       -d, --dry-run         Perform dry-run on collection dir, if '-c' is provided or on synchronisation dir otherwise.
 Dry-run will move intermittent crashes out of the corpus.
+      -j NUM_THREADS, --threads NUM_THREADS
+                            Enable parallel dry-run step by specifying the number of threads afl-minimize will utilize.

 ## afl-multicore